anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Application Examples {#app-examples}

-This informative annex provides some detail about application examples.
+This informative annex provides some detail on application examples.

 ## Rolling Stock